 Water: To mix with the other liquids.

-Red potatoes: If you don't have access to red potatoes, Yukon potatoes are comparable.
+Red potatoes: If you don't have access to red potatoes, Yukon potatoes, baby potatoes, or small new potatoes work too.

-Andouille sausage: This is the best sausage for a seafood boil but if you prefer something milder, use kielbasa.
+Andouille sausage: Andouille is a slightly spicy sausage.
+In my opinion, it's the best sausage for a seafood boil but if you prefer something milder, use kielbasa.

 Sweet Corn: Use whatever variety of corn you'd like as long as it's fresh.
-Cutting the corn into thirds will ensure they cook faster.
+Cutting the corn into thirds for roughly 2-inch pieces will ensure they cook faster.

 Jumbo shrimp: Use the biggest shrimp you can find.
 Now is not the time to skimp!
-You can use peeled or shell-on shrimp, depending on your preference.
+Colossal shrimp or jumbo shrimp are the best.
+Also, you can use peeled or shell-on shrimp, depending on your preference. (the bigger the shrimp the better for this seafood boil recipe) Get them deveined to cut down on prep time.

-Snow crab clusters: these are the bodies broken into pieces with legs attached, but you can just find the snow crab legs on their own at your local fish monger!
-IF you can't find snow crab, try king crab legs or even dungeness crab legs!
+Snow Crab clusters: these are the bodies broken into pieces with legs attached, but you can just find the snow crab legs on their own at your local fish monger!
+If you can't find snow crab, try king crab legs or even dungeness crab legs!
+Make sure that they're pre-cooked!

 Clams: Before serving, discard any clams that didn't open up.